Committee

 jw557@cam.ac.uk

-Joe is Assistant Professor in the Study of Religion within the Cambridge Divinity Faculty and Fellow in Anthropology at Downing College.
+Joe is Professor of the Anthropology of Religion within the Cambridge Divinity Faculty and Fellow in Anthropology at Downing College.
 A Social Anthropologist by training, Joe’s research focuses on Protestant fundamentalism and millenarianism in Scotland and Northern Ireland, including ethnographic studies of the Exclusive Brethren, the Orange Order, and Jehovah’s Witnesses.
 Joe also advises the Scottish Government on policy issues related to sectarianism and hate crime.
-Outside of academia, Joe spends most of his time with family.

 theo@theowildcroft.com